offthedial/site/src/pages/posts/idtga-mar-2021.md

 - EDT: 10th of April @ 4pm
 - AEDT: 11th of April @ 7am

+**AUSTRALIA ONLY: Daylight savings will be concluding on April 4th, so times listed will actually be 6am AEST.**

 ### How do I register?
 1. ##### :sparkles: Simply go to [otd.ink/signup](https://otd.ink/signup)!